-At ANS, we have received multiple mailings with the same offer.
-One piece would have been sufficient.
+At ANS, we have received multiple mailings with the same offer when one piece would have been sufficient.
 Most recently, we received eight mail pieces, that were identical, but sent to eight individuals within the company.
-Since our company is relatively small, eight is a large amount.
+Since our company is relatively small, eight is an excessive amount.
 With a tighter strategy and some deduplication, this mailer could have saved sending a few mailers to our firm.

 Data duplication costs add up.
-Suppose you are going to send out a direct mail campaign to 5,000 leads and the cost to print and mail the piece was $0.55 each.
+Suppose you’re going to send out a direct mail campaign to 5,000 leads and the cost to print and mail the piece is $0.55 each.
 If just 1% of your file are duplicates, you are wasting $27.50 every time you mail.
-If you mail quarterly, that cost starts to add up.
+Alternately, let’s say you’re sending an email broadcast and your cost is $3 per 1,000 emails sent.
+If your email file is 100,000 addresses and 10% are duplicates, you’re wasting $30 every time you send an email.
+These figures may not seem like much at first, but depending on your marketing calendar, these costs start to add up.

 So, what can you do about data duplication?

 - When entering customer data for the first time, use standardized data-entry methods to avoid multiple spellings.

 - Run data through filters on a consistent schedule to identify duplicates.
-Most data management software applications (Excel, Google Sheets, etc…) have basic features for duplication removal.
+Most data management software applications (Excel, Google Sheets, etc.) have standard features for duplication removal.

 - Acquire prospecting data from a reputable source, so it is clean and free of duplicates.

 - Use a reputable data management company to identify “hidden” duplicates.
-An experienced data company uses specialized software with “fuzzy logic” features to identify names (Rob, Robert, Bob, etc..) and addresses that don’t appear to be duplicated but are just that.
+An experienced data company uses specialized software with “fuzzy logic” features to recognize names (Rob, Robert, Bob, etc..) and addresses that don’t appear to be duplicated but are just that.

 If data quality and data duplication are a concern for you, call American Name Services at 1-800-434-1851.
 Our data management experts will run a free analysis on your file and outline a strategy to optimize your data for cost-effective marketing.

-To learn more about the data services offered at American Name Services, click here.
+To learn more about the data services offered at ANS, click here.

 To learn more about data hygiene check out other posts, here.